 Launched in early 2010 by Oklahoma City businessmen Bryce Bandy and Chris Branson, Keep It Local OK is an organization dedicated to promoting locally-owned and independent businesses.
 The group's goal is to boost awareness of local establishments and strengthen the community economy by urging local shoppers to spend their money at Oklahoma businesses.
 To that end, Keep It Local OK provides online business profiles and advertising to member merchants as well as an annual discount card for shoppers.

-What is a Keep It Local OK card?:
+Keep It Local OK Card Benefits in OKC

 A Keep It Local OK card offers special discounts at participating local shops and restaurants.
 Available each year, the discount card costs only $15.
 There are no limitations on how many times it can be used, and it provides significant savings.
 For example, receive 10 percent off services such as oil changes or salon services, get free dishes or drinks at restaurants, enjoy cash back at financial institutions or take 15 percent off your retail purchases.
 The options are numerous, varied and unique, the card certain to pay for itself in no time at all.